 Progressive elements include NGO activists and others who have been ideologically committed to causes such as social justice, human rights and corruption eradication.
 The main actors within this group have been activists at NGOs such as the Jakarta Legal Aid Bureau (LBH Jakarta), Indonesia Corruption Watch (ICW) and the Institute for Policy Research and Advocacy (ELSAM) (a prominent human rights NGO).
-They have also included critical education scholars such as those based at the Centre for Human Rights at Yogyakarta's Indonesian Islamic University (Pusham UII), the Institute for Education Reform (an advocacy group based at Paramadina University), and Jakarta State University, and the various Student Executive Councils (BEM or Badan Eksekutif Mahasiswa) at these and other universities.
+They have also included critical education scholars such as those based at the Centre for Human Rights at Yogyakarta's Indonesian Islamic University (Pusham UII), the Institute for Education Reform (an advocacy group based at Paramadina University), and Jakarta State University, and student activists involved in the various Student Executive Councils (BEM or Badan

+Eksekutif Mahasiswa) at these and other universities.
+Key scholarly figures have included Soedijarto, HAR Tilaar, and Winarno Surakhmad.
 Within the actual teaching workforce this agenda has been promoted by figures associated with independent (i.e. non-PGRI) teacher organisations that have emerged in the post-New Order period such as the Indonesian Teachers Union Federation (FSGI), the Indonesian Independent Teachers' Federation (FGII), and the Indonesian Teachers Association (IGI).
 In some cases, these elements have worked in conjunction with groups of parents.
 But the role of parent groups in education policy-making has been constrained by the fact they have been poorly organised, small in scale, and typically concerned with issues at particular schools rather than larger education policy issues (Rosser and Joshi 2013).
 At the same time, as we will see in more detail below, the main institutional mechanisms for parental participation in education decision-making-school committees and education boards-have been captured by school principals and local political elites, limiting scope for genuine input by parents into education decision-making.